kieker-monitoring/kieker/lib/disl-2.0/README.txt

 Start with:
-./disl.py -s_exclusionlist kiekerExclusionList -- ....
+./disl.py -s_exclusionlist kickerExclusionList -- ....

 Select probes to enable by include by adding to the manifest file:
 DiSL-Classes: selectedProbes